YeetJia/cordova-plugin-telerik-imagepicker/README.md

 ### Options

     options = {
         // Android only.
-Max images to be selected, defaults to 15.
+Max images to be selected, defaults to 20.
 If this is set to 1, upon
         // selection of a single image, the plugin will return it.
+If set to null, it means
+        // there is no limit to the number of images that can be selected.
-        maximumImagesCount: int,
+        maximumImagesCount: int or null,

         // max width and height to allow the images to be.
 Will keep aspect
         // ratio no matter what.
 So if both are 800, the returned image